Posts Tagged ‘Baptistery’

 In the small talk phase of a party, I often answer “What do you do?” with “I study the history of atheism.”
 The response usually takes the general form of, “Tell me more!” but as discussion unfolds I often feel one of two undercurrents shaping my new acquaintance’s replies: either “I’m an atheist and, since I presume you’ll agree with me, I now want to vent at you about how much I hate organized religion and my parents,” or “I’m a theist but pride myself on being rational about it, and I’m scared that if I tell you I’m a believer I’ll sound like the kind of religious nut that gives theism a bad name.”
 I sympathize with the anxieties behind both these reactions, but both sadden me.
 They are symptoms of the debate done badly: an atheist motivated more by rebellion than by Reason, a theist shamed into buying into rhetoric in the worst sense.
 They are what happens when people grow up surrounded by others who care more about propagating their own beliefs than about helping young people meet and explore great questions for themselves (see comment thread).
 I love this debate.
 I love all of the people on all the sides.
 I love the passion, and earnestness, and urgency of writings on atheism, by both sides.
 It is the essence of the examined life and the exercise of Human Reason at its most intense.
 I love everyone involved: Plato, Aquinas, Ockham, Ficino, Sade, Nietzsche.
 I love when a student comes to my office hours and asks me directly, “I want you to be a Socratic gadfly for me and help me test my position,” whichever position it is.
 I do it.
 I love it.
 When I wonder whether Machiavelli was an atheist, it’s not because I want to know, but because I want to talk to him about it, at length, and we would stay up all night, and eat all the cheese and olives, and drink all the wine, and Voltaire would come, and Hobbes, and Locke, and Rochester and Rousseau would get plastered and piss themselves, and Diderot would help me mop it up while we talked about Leibnitz and the imperfection of Creation, and Machiavelli would keep pace with us even though most of the ideas in question would be two hundred years younger than him.
 They would be new to him, but he would understand them easily and join in comfortably to the debate.
 He should be there.
 There isn’t anybody else we know of from Machiavelli’s century who really should be there in the imaginary salon where we revisit the Enlightenment debates that made this modern era secular the way it is.
 Just Machiavelli.
 That’s why we can’t stop asking.

 (Here ends my Machiavelli series.
 I hope you have enjoyed it, and thank you for being patient.
-Also, I have now added a substantial discussion of atheism in the classical world in the comment thread on this post, for those interested.)
+Also, I have now added a substantial discussion of atheism in the classical world in the comment thread on this post, for those interested.
+You can also read my entries on remembering the Borgias, and the Borgias in TV dramas.)

 If you’re interested in reading more about the history of atheism, skepticism, heterodoxy, deism and freethought, I recommend these sources: